euangoddard/clipboard2markdown/README.md

 clipboard2markdown
 ==================

-Convert rich-text on your clipbaord to markdown
+Convert rich-text on your clipboard to markdown

 ## How to use